emurphy7/Odometer_project/README.md

+**Data**
+The data in the small_odometer_dataset comes from a google search.
+No data from American Family Insurance is used.
+The annotation csv files were manually created.
+Most of the excel_manipulation.ipynb file was used only for the American Family Insurance data.
+(The one portion that was used for the small dataset is commented and not necessary to run)

 **Pre-Processing:**
 The link to the dataset is: Odometer_project/small_data/small_odometer_dataset In order to preprocess the data, the matlab folder will need to be downloaded.
 The image processing toolbox in matlab also needs to be installed. https://www.mathworks.com/products/image.html